ramseyjiang/go_junior_to_mid/usages/datatypes/queue/readme.md

-Queue is to think of a queue as a line of people who are waiting for service.
+The queue is to think of a queue as a line of people who are waiting for service.
-The newcomer goes at the end of the queue while the person who at the beginning gets service.
+The newcomer goes to the end of the queue while the person who was at the beginning gets service.

 Queue is using first in first out principle(FIFO).